MVP vs. Full Product: Which Should Your Startup Build First?

 One of the most critical decisions for any startup is determining whether to build a Minimum Viable Product (MVP) or dive straight into developing a full-fledged product.
-Both approaches have their merits, but the right choice depends on your startup’s goals, resources, and market dynamics.
+Both approaches have their merits, but the right choice depends on your startup’s goals, resources, and market dynamics for understanding MVP vs. Full Product.
 This blog explores the key differences between MVPs and full products and helps you decide which is the best approach for your startup.

 Outline: